 Levin said the companies are presumed to be committing “grave social injury” by providing financial assistance to the perpetrators of genocide.

-He also said the school would not invest in any of the seven companies, which he identified as Bentini SPA, an Italian construction company that builds pumping stations; Higleig Petroleum Services and Investment Co.
-Ltd., a Sudanese company; Hi-Tech Petroleum, a Sudanese company; Nam Fatt Corp., a Malaysian construction firm that builds pumping stations; Oil and Natural Gas Corp. of India; PetroChina Co.
+He said the school would not invest in any of the seven companies, which he identified as: Bentini SPA, an Italian construction company that builds pumping stations; Higleig Petroleum Services and Investment Co.
+Ltd., a Sudanese company; Hi-Tech Petroleum, a Sudanese company; Nam Fatt Corp., a Malaysian construction firm that builds pumping stations; Oil and Natural Gas Corp., of India; PetroChina Co.
 Ltd.; and the China Petroleum & Chemical Corporation.

-The Yale Advisory Committee on Investor Responsibility, with help from Yale Law School’s International Human Rights Clinic, recommended the move, and Yale Corporation agreed in a vote last month.
+The Yale Advisory Committee on Investor Responsibility, with help from Yale Law School’s international human rights clinic, recommended the move, and Yale Corporation voted at a recent meeting last week to divest.